-Bringing along printed marketing collateral is a great (and inexpensive) way to reinforce your message, and promote your book.
-Not everyone who attends your next speaking event may want to immediately buy your book.
+Bringing along printed promotional materials is a great (and inexpensive) way to reinforce your message and promote your book.
+Not everyone who attends your next speaking event may want to buy your book.
 But who says no to a business card or a one-sheet information page?

-Here are a few ideas to include for your printed collateral:
+Here are a few ideas to include for your promotional material

 - Your book cover should be prevalent